x3nb/chi-forum/README.md

 📁 Project Description

-Describe what this specific project does:
+What this specific project does:

-What problem it solves

-Who it’s for

-Key features

-Example:

-This project is an AI-enhanced website that generates personalized art previews using an integrated AI model.
-The site includes dynamic animations, a clean UI, and customizable user interactions.
+This project is a forum built with the help of blackbox ai and chatgpt